• Menu

 • This easy apple slaw is perfect for hot sunny days when you crave something light and nutritious but want it ready in a flash.

-• This jicama apple salad can be made ahead which will save you time if you’re hosting a party!
+• It can be made ahead which will save you time if you’re hosting a party!

-• It’s versatile as the ingredients can be changed up a bit to match your personal tastes.
+• It’s versatile!
+The ingredients can be changed up a bit to match your personal tastes.
 It can be served as a side salad or as a topping for tacos or sandwiches.

-• You’ll notice that unlike many other jicama slaw recipes, this slaw contains no cabbage at all!
+• Unlike many other jicama slaw recipes, this slaw contains no cabbage at all!
 Raw cabbage can be tough for some people to digest.

 First of all, what exactly is jicama?
 Pronounced (HEE-kah-ma), it’s a starchy root vegetable native to Mexico.
 It has a thin brown outer skin and white fresh.